LouiseMassager/DDE_project_bouncingball/README.md

 </div>

 ## Features
-The tracking has been realized with opencv which can be installed with pip:
+The tracking has been realized with opencv which can be installed with pip (not recommended):
 ```bash
 python -m pip install opencv-python
 ```